Directive on representative actions – analysis

 Directive 2020/1828 stipulates that consumers who do not have their habitual residence in the Member State in which the representative action is brought must explicitly express their will to be represented (opt-in model).

-Member States decide at which stage of the proceedings individual consumers may express, explicitly or implicitly, their will to be represented by an authorized entity and thus to be bound by the outcome of the proceedings.
-In the class action present in the Polish legal system, one may join the group at the stage of filing the statement of claim as well as during the proceedings in its so-called second phase, within the time limit specified in the court-ordered public notice on the initiation of the class action.
+Member States decide at which stage of the proceedings individual consumers may express, explicitly or implicitly, their will to be represented by a qualified entity and thus to be bound by the outcome of the proceedings.
+In the group proceeding present in the Polish legal system, one may join the group at the stage of filing the statement of claim as well as during the proceedings in its so-called second phase, within the time limit specified in the court-ordered public notice on the initiation of the group proceedings.

 As for the minimum number of consumers who must be covered by a representative action concerning remedial measures, Directive 2020/1828 leaves this to the discretion of the Member States.

-Directive 2020/1828 should not allow the imposition of punitive damages on traders.
+Directive 2020/1828 should not allow the imposition of punitive damages on entrepreneurs.

 It depends on the model adopted by the Member State.
 Member States may introduce a one-stop-shop procedure – that is, allow injunctive measures to cease harmful practices and remedial measures related to practices infringing the collective interests of consumers to be sought in a single proceeding.